slowpeace2020/trainning_note/marketing/interview_question.md

 ## 1. Introduce your self and the previous project in 2 to 3 minutes.

-Hello, my name is XX, and I have over eight years of experience as a Java Full Stack Developer.
-Throughout my career, I've gained extensive experience in software analysis, design, development, implementation, and testing of object-oriented applications and web-based enterprise applications using Java and J2EE technologies.
+**Greetings and Name:**

+Hello everyone!
+My name is Andy Gong.

+**Conclusion of Career:**

+I am a Senior Software Engineer with over eight years of experience specializing in full-stack development, primarily focusing on back-end technologies.
+I have a strong foundation in Java and J2EE, and have worked extensively with frameworks such as Spring, Spring MVC, Spring Boot, and Spring Cloud.
+My technical stack also includes advanced proficiency in database management with MySQL, PostgreSQL, and MongoDB, and I am well-versed in cloud environments like AWS and GCP.

+**Details on Techniques Used in Projects:**

-One of my recent projects was at CBRE Group, Inc., where I developed a comprehensive Internet+ professional community property management system.
-This platform aimed to improve work efficiency for community staff and enhance customer service quality.
-It included modules for community asset management, visitor management, online repair reporting, and complaint management.
-I utilized Spring Boot and AngularJS for seamless integration and efficient data management, implementing secure access control with Spring Security and JWT.
-The project also involved using RESTful web services for real-time data updates, EasyPOI for report import/export, and various AWS services for deployment and integration.
-Through standardized API responses and enhanced logging with Logback and ELK, I improved system reliability by 25% and troubleshooting efficiency by 35%.
+Throughout my career, I have led and contributed to several key projects.
+For example, at CBRE Group, Inc., I developed a property management platform that enhanced work efficiency and customer service quality through modules like asset management and visitor management.
+Here, I utilized Spring Boot for backend services, AngularJS for frontend integration, and AWS for deployment and maintenance, which significantly improved system reliability and efficiency.

-Additionally, at Massachusetts General Hospital, I worked on the QuickMed online medical registration system, which provides patients with a seamless platform to check and book appointments online.
-I leveraged SpringBoot and Spring Cloud for the backend infrastructure, and React for the frontend, ensuring a robust and user-friendly experience.
-By implementing caching with Spring Data Redis and inter-service communication with OpenFeign, we significantly enhanced the system's performance and scalability.

-These experiences have allowed me to develop strong technical skills in various programming languages, frameworks, and tools, and I have consistently contributed to the success and efficiency of the projects I've been involved in.
+At Massachusetts General Hospital, I spearheaded the development of the QuickMed online medical registration system, which improved patient experience by facilitating online appointment bookings.
+This project employed technologies such as SpringBoot, Hibernate, and React, and it utilized Redis and RocketMQ to manage data effectively.

+**Reason for Seeking a New Position (Optional):**

+My decision to explore new opportunities is driven by the successful completion of my recent project at CBRE, and a desire to apply my skills in a new environment, facing fresh challenges and making a significant impact.

+**Your Expectations:**

+I am looking for a role where I can contribute to challenging projects that utilize my skills in backend development and cloud technologies, and where I can continue to grow professionally, especially in areas like microservices architecture and distributed systems.

+**Ending Sentence:**

+Thank you for considering my application.
+I am eager to bring my technical skills and passion for software development to your team.

 ## 2. Describe a specific function/feature you did in last project.
 As detailed as possible.